smallkirby/hello-zig/NOTES.md

 - All the struct in Zig is annonymous.
 They are named depending on the context.
 - `Tuple` is a struct with anonymous fields.
 Argunent ot `print()` is a tuple!

+### enum

+- You can specify the type of enum tield value.
+Good.
+- Enum can have method, great.

 ## Zig ecosystem

 - Zig has built-in formatter, good really.